N Lite Acne Treatments: A Closer Look

 - I had N-Lite Laser treatments where I had brown spots from healed-over pimples.
 Now I have new nasty sores.

 - After paying £500 (US $800) to book three N-Lite Laser treatments, I can’t see that my jaw line acne has improved one bit.

 - N-Lite Laser seems to stop acne dead in its tracks, as long as I get another treatment every two weeks.

 The simple fact is that the N-Lite Laser really was not designed to kill acne bacteria.
 It will not reduce pimples.
 It will not shrink protruding scar tissue, but it may help rebuild collagen underneath the “moon shaped” type of sunken acne scar in some people2.

 So who can benefit from N-Lite?

 N-Lite for Rosacea

 The one type of acne that usually responds well to N-Lite Laser therapy3 is rosacea.
 This type of acne is not caused by acne bacterial infection in pores, but results in redness that can look like acne4.

 Most people who have their rosacea treated with N-Lite have slight swelling for a day or two.
 N-Lite, however, should never be the sole treatment for rosacea.
 Here are some ideas for treating rosacea that are easy to overlook:

-- Anything you do that stops rosacea attacks while your skin is recovering helps it grow stronger.
-Even if you have N-Lite laser treatment, you may still need to avoid hot drinks and spicy food, wear face protection when you go out in the cold, and keep your air conditioner setting high to avoid temperature contrast when you go outside during the summer.
+- To lessen rosacea attacks4, avoid hot drinks and spicy food, alcohol, wear face protection when you go out in the sunlight, avoid extreme temperatures, cosmetics, and drugs that dilate blood vessels, including some blood pressure medications.
+Exercise can also be beneficial.
 N-Lite Laser treatment helps rosacea but it does not cure rosacea.
 You will still need to be vigilant with your skin care routine.